toastkid/ffconf-workshop/lab-javascript/README.md

 In the future browser will not require compiolers like TypeScript they will be able to handle the class syntax nativly.
 Microsoft Edge, Firefox and Chrome already do.

+#Template Strings

+Traditionaly in JavaScript we would join strigs and variable together using +.
+Whilst this works it can be messy when you are working with lots of variables.

+	function greeter(person : Person) {
+			return "Hello, " + person.firstname + " " + person.lastname;
+		}

+To make it better ES2015 now has templte strings which allow this syntax:

+	function greeter(person : Person) {
+		return `Hello, ${person.firstname} ${person.lastname}`;
+	}

+Template strings are enclosed by the back-tick (` `) (grave accent) character instead of double or single quotes.
+On many keyboard the grave key can be foud under or near the ESC key.

+You can also use this to span multiple lines.
+For example this is valid and the new lie will actually be interpreted.

+	function greeter(person : Person) {
+			return `Hello, ${person.firstname} ${person.lastname}
+			this is valid`;
+		}

+Run the function through the TypeScript compiler and see how the resultant JS file include a new line.

 #5.
 Use in a site

 Open the index.html file and add the following code.
 It's basically just adding the JavaScript file to our page.